josemanuelep/performance-tests-jmeter/README.md

 - Always execute the real test in a Stage of perfromance and usign command mode

 # Generate Reports
-- jmeter -g ReporteQueSeGeneraDesdeLaEjecucion -o CarpetaDondeSeGuardaraElReporte
+- jmeter -g generatedReport -o